ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

   For example, `ae <plug>(vimtex-ae) xo` works in visual (`x`) and operator-pending (`o`) mode, while `tse <plug>(vimtex-env-toggle-star) n` works in normal (`n`) mode.
   For more information about map modes and key mappings, see the Vim documentation section `:help map-listing` and the [Vimscript article]({% link tutorials/vim-latex/vimscript.md %}) later in this series.

-### Map definitions and command descriptions
-The VimTeX documentation sections `COMMANDS` (accessed with `:help vimtex-commands`) and `MAP DEFINITIONS` (accessed with `:help vimtex-mappings`) list and explain the commands and mappings provided by VimTeX.
+The VimTeX documentation sections `COMMANDS` (accessed with `:help vimtex-commands`) and `MAP DEFINITIONS` (accessed with `:help vimtex-mappings`) list and explain the commands and mappings in the `RHS` of the above table.
 I recommend skimming through the table in `:help vimtex-default-mappings`, then referring to `:help vimtex-commands` or `:help vimtex-mappings` for more information about any mapping that catches your eye.

 ## Text objects
 VimTeX provides a number of LaTeX-specific text objects.
-If you don't know what text objects are, stop what you're doing and go learn about them.
+If you don't yet know what text objects are, stop what you're doing and go learn about them.
 As suggested in `:help vimtex-text-objects`, a good place to start would be the Vim documentation section `:help text-objects` and the famous Stack Overflow answer [*Your problem with Vim is that you don't grok vi*](http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118).

 VimTeX's text objects are listed in the table in `:help vimtex-default-mappings` and described in more detail in `:help vimtex-mappings`;